harnen/p2p-service-discovery/doc/report/report.md

 The same applies for the sent messages

-We continue by analyzing the number of registrations present on regisrars.
+We continue by analyzing the number of registrations present on registrars.

 ![a](./img/Figure_8.png)